 Following on the heels of this milestone, late in 2008, Marion Community Foundation received a landmark gift which doubled the Foundation’s size.
 Three funds were created by the late Robert & Dorothy Wopat, totaling $17 million.
 The Wopat Funds substantially support numerous community organizations, causes, and scholars in perpetuity.
 The Judge Thomas K. Jenkins Scholarship Fund was established 2008 as the Foundation’s first post-graduate scholarship, making annual awards for students pursuing careers in law.

 The legacy of A. Merle Hamilton, life-long Marion resident and noted philanthropist, became part of Marion Community Foundation in 2010 with the establishment of five new funds from his estate in support of several local organizations and causes.

-Ohio-based firm Lancaster Pollard was hired in 2011 to function as the Foundation’s Chief Investment Officer.
-As such, the firm assists and advises the Foundation’s Board of Trustees in maintaining and proactively developing investment and spending strategies and policies for all of the funds under the umbrella of MCF’s stewardship.
+Ohio-based firm Lancaster Pollard was hired in 2011 to serve the Foundation as our outsourced Chief Investment Officer.
+Now known as Clearstead, the Cleveland-based institutional wealth management firm assists and advises the Foundation’s Investment Committee and Board of Directors in maintaining and proactively developing investment and spending strategies and policies.